ethereum/ethereum-org-website/src/content/governance/index.md

 ## Who is involved? {#who-is-involved}

 There are various stakeholders in the [Ethereum community](/community/), each playing a role in the governance process.
-Starting from the stakeholders closest to the protocol and zooming out, we have:
+Starting from the stakeholders furthest from the protocol and zooming in, we have:

+- **Ether holders**: these people own the ETH token.
+[More on ETH](/eth/).
+- **Application Users**: these people interact with applications on the Ethereum blockchain.
+- **Application/Tooling Developers**: these people write applications that are run on the Ethereum blockchain (e.g. DeFi, NFTs, etc.) or build tooling to interact with Ethereum (e.g. wallets, test suites, etc.).
+[More on dapps](/dapps/).
+- **Node Operators**: these people run nodes that propagate blocks and transactions, rejecting any invalid transaction or block that they come across.
+[More on nodes](/developers/docs/nodes-and-clients/).
+- **EIP Authors**: these people propose changes to the Ethereum protocol, in the form of Ethereum Improvement Proposals (EIPs).
+[More on EIPs](/eips/).
+- **Miners/Validators**: these people run nodes that can add new blocks to the Ethereum blockchain.
 - **Protocol Developers** (a.k.a.
 "Core Developers" ): these people maintain the various Ethereum implementations (e.g. go-ethereum, Nethermind, Besu, Erigon at the execution layer or Prysm, Lighthouse, Nimbus, Teku, Lodestar at the consensus layer).
 [More on Ethereum clients](/developers/docs/nodes-and-clients/).
-- **EIP Authors**: these people propose changes to the Ethereum protocol, in the form of Ethereum Improvement Proposals (EIPs).
-[More on EIPs](/eips/).
-- **Miners/Validators**: these people run nodes that can add new blocks to the Ethereum blockchain.
-- **Node Operators**: these people run nodes that propagate blocks and transactions, rejecting any invalid transaction or block that they come across.
-[More on nodes](/developers/docs/nodes-and-clients/).
-- **Application/Tooling Developers**: these people write applications that are run on the Ethereum blockchain (e.g. DeFi, NFTs, etc.) or build tooling to interact with Ethereum (e.g. wallets, test suites, etc.).
-[More on dapps](/dapps/).
-- **Application Users**: these people interact with applications on the Ethereum blockchain.
-- **Ether holders**: these people own the ETH token.
-[More on ETH](/eth/).

 _Note: any individual can be part of multiple of these groups (e.g. a protocol developer could champion an EIP, and run a beacon chain validator, and use DeFi applications).
 For conceptual clarity, it is easiest to distinguish between them, though._